4 Ways to Deal with Conversational Narcissism

 1. Acknowledge and Listen Before Moving the Conversation Elsewhere

-You should listen intently to what they are saying, think about why they are saying it, and consider why it is important.
-A conversational narcissist is craving validation.
-Therefore, give them the validation.
+Therefore, please give them the validation.
 Let them know that you genuinely care about what they have to say.
 If it is important to them, it is important to you.
 The sooner you can acknowledge this validation, the better they are going to feel about what they are saying.
 Then, you will be able to move the conversation forward after that.

 Or, you can decide to end the conversation and move on elsewhere.
-You can simply find an excuse to close it out and move on with your day.
-For example, you can let them know that you are late for an appointment.
+You can find an excuse to close it and move on with your day.
+For example, you can tell them you are late for an appointment.
 Or, you can let them know you have another obligation elsewhere.
-If you are able to find an excuse to end the conversation, you will be able to move on.
+If you can find an excuse to end the conversation, you can move on.

 2. Follow the Sharing Principle

-In general, this principle states that you should try to share as much about yourself as the other person shares got himself or herself.
+In general, this principle states that you should try to share as much about yourself as the other person shares himself or herself.
 When you start to share more information about yourself, the goal is to break the pattern your friend has developed of doing all the talking.

 For example, the conversation may start out relatively benign.
 The other person may start by telling you about his or her day.
 As soon as a sentence closes, you should jump in and let the other person know about your day as well.

 For example, the other person may get agitated.
 He or she may get upset with what is going on.
 After all, the other person is used to dominating the conversation.
-If you are not comfortable with the situation, there are other techniques you can try as well.
+If you are not comfortable with the situation, there are different techniques you can try as well.
 If the other person does not appear to respond to what you have to say, you may want to try the preparation method instead.

 3. Prepare Before Engaging That Person in a Conversation